 There is no specific age to depict that self-control is fully developed.
 But it varies according to individual kids and their nature.
 For example, toddlers or babies will have less self-control than kids older than five to six years, whether it is emotional, motor, or impulse control.

-Self-control for kids is an essential skill you should teach them from their developing stage or when they display better understanding.
+Self-control and self-discipline for kids are essential skills you should teach them from their developing stage or when they display better understanding.
 If your child is younger than two or three years, you may overlook their erratic behavior–screaming, hitting, or biting to some extent with a bit of discipline.
 However, a child older than three years should learn not to behave in such a manner.
 So keep the above tips in mind, inculcate self-control in your children, and teach them to be patient and reasonable rather than acting out.

 Infographic: Teaching Self-Control To Children With Books